 Tamarind is one plant that has a myriad of health benefits.
 From the fruit pulp to the leaves and the bark—each part of the tamarind plant offers hundreds of benefits.
 This article focuses on the benefits of tamarind leaves.

 Tamarind is generally used in Indian dishes to impart a classic sour taste.
 But tamarind leaves offer much more than just sourness!

 Malaria is caused by the female Anopheles mosquito.
-According to a research, tamarind leaves extracts inhibit the growth of plasmodium falciparum, which is carried by the mosquito and causes malaria.
+According to research, tamarind leaves extracts to inhibit the growth of Plasmodium falciparum, which is carried by the mosquito and causes malaria.

 Consuming a concoction of tamarind leaves helps control the levels of blood sugar in the body and also increases its insulin sensitivity.
 It also helps cure jaundice.